Still hard to beat the show-stopping finish at La Costa's Champions golf course

 "Thirteen through 18, that stretch of holes, is about as good of a stretch as you'll find on any golf course," said La Costa Director of Golf Jeff Minton.

-Even with the explosion of high-end, high-dollar golf courses in Southern California, the North finish that Wilson put down at La Costa still challenges as one of the best.
+Even with the explosion of high-end, high-dollar golf courses in southern California, the Champions finish that Wilson put down at La Costa still challenges as one of the best.